viamrobotics/docs/docs/tutorials/services/plan-motion-with-arm-gripper.md

   }

-  // Get the pose of myArm from the Motion Service myArmMotionPose, err = motionService.GetPose(context.Background(), myArmResource, referenceframe.World, nil, nil) if err != nil {
+  // Get the pose of myArm from the Motion Service myArmMotionPose, err := motionService.GetPose(context.Background(), myArmResource, referenceframe.World, nil, nil) if err != nil {
     fmt.Println(err)
   }
-  fmt.Println("GetPose result for myArm position:", myArmMotionPose.Point())
-  fmt.Println("GetPose result for myArm orientation:", myArmMotionPose.Orientation())
+  fmt.Println("Position of myArm from the Motion Service:", myArmMotionPose.Pose().Point()) fmt.Println("Orientation of myArm from the Motion Service:", myArmMotionPose.Pose().Orientation())

   // Add a table obstacle to a WorldState obstacles := make([]spatialmath.Geometry, 0)